dhidley/dhidley/README.md

-I am currently a 4th year student at the University of California, Los Angeles (UCLA) pursuing my degree in Statistics and Data Science.
+I am a recent graduate of the University of California, Los Angeles (UCLA) where I earned by Bachelor's degree in Statistics and Data Science.
 I am very passionate about data and would like to pursue a career where I could apply my interest for Data Science and Data Analytics.
 My strongest skills are:
 - R (data analysis and visualizations)